 While every business undertakes some form of accounting whenever money is being discussed, but as Saira Fatah says, “there is a stark difference between a business that can manage its ledger effectively, and one that can’t”.
 Failing to ensure that your businesses’ finances are being adequately managed (including audits and forecasts) means that you are essentially trying to juggle with one hand tied behind your back.

 She goes on to say that “a talented accountant can be what makes or breaks a business, especially in the early days when money is tight, and you need to be clever about the investments you make”.
-As MBA and CPA certified accountant Saira Fatah points out, presence of a reliable and competent accountant during the businesses’ teething period can save a significant amount of money and create a less stressful and daunting environment for business leaders for whom the analysis of numbers may not be their strongest suit.
+As an accountant Saira Fatah points out, presence of a reliable and competent accountant during the businesses’ teething period can save a significant amount of money and create a less stressful and daunting environment for business leaders for whom the analysis of numbers may not be their strongest suit.

 When a business grows to a certain size, some kind of dedicated finance department becomes a necessity in order to manage increasingly complex and high-stakes transactions, and this can be affected by whether or not the businesses has a private equity share structure.

 Saira Fatah goes on to add that “getting professional insight on your ledger right from the start will ensure you run a lean and efficient business that will be far less likely to succumb to predatory competitors or oppositional market forces”.
-Certainly, this MBA and CPA certified accountant understands from experience that even very early-stage businesses can benefit from the presence of a talented accountant with experience in navigating complex private equity arrangements.
+Certainly, this accountant understands from experience that even very early-stage businesses can benefit from the presence of a talented accountant with experience in navigating complex private equity arrangements.

 Features and benefits of hiring a professional accounting firm